dapucita/haxbotron/README.md

 ![MIT Licence](https://img.shields.io/github/license/dapucita/haxbotron?style=flat-square)

 ## What is this
-Haxbotron is a bot application for launch Haxball game room.
+Haxbotron is a host bot application for Haxball game.

 You can power your own host by electron-based launcher.